tiprankstipranks

 Pandemics, epidemics or disease outbreaks, may disrupt our business, including, among other things, our supply chain and production processes, each of which could materially affect our operations, liquidity, financial condition and results of operations.

 The actual or perceived effects of a disease outbreak, epidemic, pandemic or similar widespread public health concern could negatively affect our business, financial condition and results of operations.
-The occurrence of other widespread public health concerns (including a resurgence of the COVID-19 pandemic) in some markets could lead to the implementation of restrictions and impact our ability to perform critical functions.
+The occurrence of widespread public health concerns (such as was the case with the COVID-19 pandemic) in some markets could lead to the implementation of restrictions and impact our ability to perform critical functions.
 A shutdown of one or more of our manufacturing, warehousing or distribution facilities as a result of illness, government restrictions or other workforce disruptions or absenteeism, or reductions in capacity utilization levels, could result in us incurring additional direct costs and experiencing lost revenue.
 Illness, travel restrictions or workforce disruptions could negatively affect our supply chain, manufacturing, distribution or other business.
 These disruptions or our failure to effectively respond to them, could increase product or distribution costs, or cause delays or inability to deliver products to our customers.
 Disruptions to our supply chain in certain markets have occurred from time to time.
 Disruptions to our work force and supply chain could have a material adverse effect on our business, results of operations, financial condition and cash flows.
 Widespread public health concerns could materially impact our ability to meet the demands of our customers.
 The potential impact of widespread public health concerns on any of our supply, production or logistics providers could include, but is not limited to, problems with their respective businesses, finances, labor matters (including illness or absenteeism in workforce or closure due to positive testing), ability to source, import or secure ingredients and packaging, ability to transport products to our facilities, product quality issues, costs, production, insurance and reputation.
 Any of the foregoing could negatively affect the price and availability of our products and impact our supply chain.
 If disruptions caused by a widespread public health concern continue for an extended period of time, our ability to meet the demand for our products may be materially impacted.

 Natural and Human Disruptions - Risk 3

-Business disruptions could have an adverse effect on our business, financial condition and results of operations
+Business disruptions could have an adverse effect on our business, financial condition and results of operations.

 We manufacture and source products and materials on a global scale.
 We have a complex network of suppliers, owned manufacturing locations, contract manufacturer locations, warehousing and distribution networks and information systems that support our ability to provide our products to our customers consistently.
 Our ability to make, move and sell products globally is critical to our success.
 Factors that are hard to predict or beyond our control, such as product or raw material scarcity, workforce disruptions, weather (including any potential effects of climate change), natural disasters, water availability, fires or explosions, terrorism, political unrest, government restrictions, mandates or shutdowns, tariffs and other trade restrictions, cybersecurity breaches, health pandemics, disruptions in logistics, loss or impairment of key manufacturing sites, supplier capacity constraints, or strikes, could damage or disrupt our operations or our suppliers', their suppliers or our contract manufacturers' operations.
 If we do not effectively prepare for and respond to disruptions in our operations, for example, by finding alternative suppliers or replacing capacity at key manufacturing or distribution locations, or cannot quickly repair damage to our information, technology, production or supply systems, we may be late in delivering or unable to deliver products to our customers.
 If that occurs, we may lose our customers' confidence, and long-term consumer demand for our products could decline.
 In addition, insurance policies that may provide coverage with regard to such events may not cover any or all of the resulting financial losses.
 These events could adversely affect our business, financial condition and results of operations.
 Many of our employees are covered by collectively-bargained agreements and other employees may seek to be covered by collectively-bargained agreements.
 Strikes or work stoppages and interruptions have occurred and could occur in the future if we are unable to renew these agreements on satisfactory terms or enter into new agreements on satisfactory terms, which could adversely impact our operating results.
 In addition, we may be unable to meet the demand for our products during certain business disruptions.
-Short term or sustained increases in consumer demand at our retail customers may exceed our production capacity or otherwise strain our supply chain.
+Short-term or sustained increases in consumer demand at our retail customers may exceed our production capacity or otherwise strain our supply chain.
 We may face additional production disruptions in the future, which may place constraints on our ability to produce products in a timely manner or may increase our costs.
 Our failure to meet the demand for our products could adversely affect our business and results of operations.
 Our businesses rely on independent third parties for the supply of materials for, and the manufacture of, many products.
 Our businesses could be materially affected if we fail to develop or maintain our relationships with these third parties, if any of these third parties is unable to fulfill its obligations to us, if any of these third parties fails to comply with governmental regulations applicable to the supply of materials for or the manufacturing of our products or if any of these third parties ceases doing business with us or goes out of business.
-Additionally, from time to time, we experience operational difficulties with these third parties, which may include increases in costs, reductions in the availability of materials or production capacity, delays in the addition of incremental capacity, failures to meet shipment or production deadlines, including as a result of public health crises (such as the COVID-19 pandemic) and related governmental restrictions or mandates and any naturally occurring or climate change induced acute (including extreme weather and natural disasters) or chronic (including prolonged temperature and weather patterns) climatic events, fire and water stress, cybersecurity incidents, errors in complying with specifications and insufficient quality control.
+Additionally, from time to time, we experience operational difficulties with these third parties, which may include increases in costs, reductions in the availability of materials or production capacity, delays in the addition of incremental capacity, failures to meet shipment or production deadlines, including as a result of public health crises (such as the COVID-19 pandemic) and related governmental restrictions or mandates and any naturally occurring or climate change induced acute (including extreme weather and natural disasters, such as wildfires) or chronic (including prolonged temperature and weather patterns) climatic events, fire and water stress, cybersecurity incidents, errors in complying with specifications and insufficient quality control.
 The inability of a third-party supplier or manufacturer to ship orders in a timely manner or in desirable quantities or to meet our safety, quality and social compliance standards or regulatory requirements could have a material adverse impact on our businesses, reputation, financial condition, results of operations and cash flows.
 In addition, certain of our relationships with third-party manufacturers and suppliers require us to purchase minimum volumes, and we could incur significant penalties if we do not purchase the minimum quantities required under these commitments.

 Capital Markets1 | 2.3%